-GENERAL REQUIREMENTS - 22-23 CREDIT HOURS

-Eng 100 Introduction to College Reading and Wiriting

-(with a grade of C- or higher) OR Eng 101 College Composition 4/3

-Eng 151 Introduction to Literature

-OR Eng 211 Introduction to Creative Writing 3

-Fys 100 First Year Seminar 1

-Psy 100 General Psychology 3

-Mat 101 Basic Statistics, Mat 131 Calculus I,

-Mat 201 Probability and Statistics, or higher level math course 3

-Hty XXX (Select ONE History course) 3
+Eng 100 Introduction to College Reading and Wiritng (with a grade of C- or higher) OR Eng 101 College Composition 4/3 Eng 151 Introduction to Literature OR Eng 211 Introduction to Creative Writing 3 Fys 100 First Year Seminar 1 Psy 100 General Psychology 3 Mat 101 Basic Statistics, Mat 131 Calculus I, Mat 201 Probability and Statistics, or higher level math course 3 Hty XXX (Select ONE History course) 3

 Select ONE of the following courses for a total of 3 credit hours:

-Ant XXX, Eco XXX, Geo XXX or Pos XXX 3

-Select ONE of the following courses for a total of 3 credit hours: Bio XXX, Chy XXX, Env XXX, Gey XXX, Phy XXX or Sci XXX 3
+Select ONE of the following courses for a total of 3 credit hours:

+Bio XXX, Chy XXX, Env XXX, Gey XXX, Phy XXX or Sci XXX
-BIO MAN, CIT MAN, ENT MAN, OUT MAN, THE MAN OF SECTION

-Sci 100 can be used toward elective credit but cannot be used toward meeting the 9

-credit Science elective above.
+Sci 100 can be used toward elective credit but cannot be used toward meeting the credit Science elective above.

 PROFESSIONAL EDUCATION REQUIREMENTS - 21 CREDIT HOURS

 Complete the following:

-Edu 150 Exploring Education in Contemporary America 3

-Edu 200 The Learner and the Learning Process 3

-Edu 261 Educational Technology in the Classroom 3

-Edu 310 The Teaching Process 3
+Edu 150 Exploring Education in Contemporary America 3 Edu 200 The Learner and the Learning Process 3 Edu 261 Educational Technology in the Classroom 3 Edu 310 The Teaching Process 3

 Select ONE of the following courses for a total of 3 credit hours:

 Art 101 Basic Design 3

 Art 102 Three-Dimensional Design 3

 Art 103 Drawing I 3

 Art 107 Experience of the Arts 3

 Select TWO of the following courses for a total of 6 credit hours:

 Edu 341 Infant Toddler Development 3

 Edu/Swk 350 Children & Grief and its Impact on Learning 3

 Edu 351 Teaching Elementary Reading 3

 Edu 353 Reading & Writing in the Content Area 3

 Edu 354 Early Childhood Literacy 3

 Edu 360 Science for the Young Child 3

-3

-Edu 366 Teaching Moth in the Elementary School 3
+Edu 366 Teaching Math in the Elementary School 3

 Edu 367 Numeracy for the Young Child 3

 Edu 372 Social Studies for the Young Child 3

 Edu 375 Wabanaki Education 3

 Edu 378 Creativity in the Classroom: Arts Integrated Curriculum 3

-Edu/Eng 393 Writing Theory & Practice ა
+Edu/Eng 393 Writing Theory & Practice 3

-SPECIAL EDUCATION REQUIREMENTS - 21 CREDIT HOURS Edu/Sed 222 Guiding Positive Behavior 3 Edu/Sed 232 Language Development for Exceptional Learners 3 Edu/Sed 322 Instructional Strategies in Special Education 3 Edu/Sed 352 Collaboration & Consult. in General and Special Ed.
+SPECIAL EDUCATION REQUIREMENTS - 21 CREDIT HOURS

+Edu/Sed 222 Guiding Positive Behavior 3 Edu/Sed 232 Language Development for Exceptional Learners 3 Edu/Sed 322 Instructional Strategies in Special Education 3 Edu/Sed 352 Collaboration & Consult. in General and Special Ed.
 3 Edu/Sed 387 Teaching Students with Exceptional Needs in Inclusive Classrooms 3 Sed 396 Special Education Paraprofessional Field Experience 6

-Total credits required for degree: 64 Minimum cumulative GPA required for graduation: 2.5 Cumulative GPA required in courses in the General Requirements area:
+Minimum cumulative GPA required for graduation: 2.5

+Cumulative GPA required in courses in the General Requirements area: 2.5.